blindpenguin/yasaibnta/README.md

 ## Description

-This is an experiment to see how far we can get with a simple note taking app using AI and Flutter.
+This is an experiment to see how far we can get with building a simple note taking app using AI and Flutter.

 ## Features